HritikPradhan/cardsort/README.md

+## Written My Logic At The Given Space

 # Problem Statement
 - Write a function that receives a large batch of card events from multiple cards, returning an object which maps from cardId -> valid transaction.